mrhosier42/tag/README.md

 * Yarn (version X or higher)
 * Python (version X or higher)

-### Installation
+# Installation
+## Windows
-Step-by-step instructions on how to install your project.
+### Step-by-step instructions on how to install your project on Windows.

+1. Install Node: download the Windows installer from the Node.js website and run it.
+2. Install Ruby: download the Ruby installer from the RubyInstaller website and run it.
+3. Install Rails: open a command prompt and run the following command: gem install rails
+4. Install Yarn: download the Windows installer from the Yarn website and run it.
+5. Install Python: download the Python installer from the Python website and run it.
-1. Clone the repository using the following command: git clone https://github.com/your-username/your-project.git
+6. Clone the repository using the following command: git clone https://github.com/your-username/your-project.git
-2. Navigate to the project directory using the following command: cd your-project
+7. Navigate to the project directory using the following command: cd your-project
-3. Install the necessary dependencies using the following command: yarn install
+8. Install the necessary dependencies using the following command: yarn install
-4. Install Ruby gems using the following command: bundle install
+9. Install Ruby gems using the following command: bundle install
-5. Create the database using the following command: rails db:create
+10. Create the database using the following command: rails db:create
-6. Run the database migrations using the following command: rails db:migrate
+11. Run the database migrations using the following command: rails db:migrate
-7. Start the server using the following command: rails server
+12. Start the server using the following command: rails server

-Usage
-Instructions on how to use your project, including any commands or scripts that need to be run.
+## Linux/macOS
+### Step-by-step instructions on how to install your project on Linux/macOS.

+Install Node: follow the instructions on the Node.js website for your distribution.
+Install Ruby: follow the instructions on the Ruby website for your distribution.
+Install Rails: open a terminal and run the following command: gem install rails Install Yarn: follow the instructions on the Yarn website for your distribution.
+Install Python: follow the instructions on the Python website for your distribution.
+Clone the repository using the following command: git clone https://github.com/your-username/your-project.git Navigate to the project directory using the following command: cd your-project Install the necessary dependencies using the following command: yarn install Install Ruby gems using the following command: bundle install Create the database using the following command: rails db:create Run the database migrations using the following command: rails db:migrate Start the server using the following command: rails server